avaneev/prvhash/README.md

 any "magic numbers" to function, it is completely algorithmic.
 An alternative
-explanation: In the discrete Fourier transform (DFT) domain, such understanding is possible: although usually the size of the transformation window is limited to small values, theoretically this size can be directed to infinity and it turns out that the limiting frequency is equal to half this infinite value.
+explanation: In the discrete Fourier transform (DFT) domain, such understanding is possible: although usually the size of the transformation window is limited to small values (e.g. 2048), theoretically this size can be directed to infinity and it turns out that the limiting frequency is equal to half this infinite size.
 Moreover, individual components of such an "infinite" transformation also affect the resulting spectrum, but on an infinity scale.
 Mathematics forbids manipulating infinities, but as outlined with the DFT, in the field of discrete series of numbers, infinities can be manipulated.
-This echoes PRVHASH - although now it is implemented in a maximum of 128-bit numbers, theoretically nothing forbids the state variable size to go to infinity, and PRVHASH should still work.
-Thus, PRVHASH recreates an analog of the number PI, and it should be possible to prove that an infinite sequence of bits like PI is completely realistic, a person can create such sequence too (in theory).
+This echoes PRVHASH - although now it is implemented in a maximum of 128-bit numbers, theoretically nothing forbids the state variable size to go to infinity, and PRVHASH should still work (practically tested with up to 524288-bit state variables).
+Thus, PRVHASH recreates an analog of the number PI, and it should be possible to prove that existence of an infinite sequence of bits like PI is completely realistic; a person can create such sequence, too (in theory).

 The mathematics offers an interesting understanding.
 Take in your mind a moment before the "Big Bang".
 Did mathematical rules exist at that moment?
 Of